 Types of work visas and their deadlines

-Visa extension process
+Visa extension procedure

-Belgium, a country with a highly developed economy and a favourable investment climate, actively attracts foreign talent.
-Let’s take a look at the rules and conditions for foreign citizens wishing to work in Belgium.
+Belgium is a country with a highly developed economy and a favorable investment climate.
+It thus actively attracts foreign talent, particularly for some professions that are in short supply in the local labor market.
+Let’s take a closer look at the legislation and conditions one foreign national seeking employment in Belgium has to comply with.

 Legislative framework